Soslan93/calc2.0/Readme.md

 This is a simple calculator application.

+# three patterns that I use
+1) simple factory (eventCalc.js line 7);
+2) singleton (operation.js line 2);
+3) module pattern (eventCalc.js line 25  we export our calcEvent which will become an importable module.)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.